 "Redeye has the best support and service I have ever seen.
 Very short lead times, and on-time delivery."

-For more information about rapid manufacturing or to try the RedEye automated quoting process, go to www.RedEyeOnDemand.com.
+For more information about RedEye's rapid manufacturing services, go to www.RedEyeOnDemand.com.

 RedEye, a business unit of Stratasys, is the world's largest provider of rapid prototyping and direct digital manufacturing services.
 With more than 80 systems in its facilities, RedEye is the source for low-volume, high quality models and working parts made from one of the largest selections of thermoplastic materials available, such as ABS, polycarbonate, ISO certified and more.
 From digital files, RedEye quickly builds models and parts of any size, while maintaining precise design accuracy and allows for multiple iterations throughout the design process.
 Get a secure instant quote from your 3D CAD files now.
 On the Web: www.RedEyeOnDemand.com

 Stratasys Inc., Minneapolis, makes 3D printing, rapid prototyping and direct digital

 manufacturing systems.
 In 2005, the company installed 34 percent of all systems

 sold worldwide, making it the unit market leader for the fourth consecutive year,

 according to Wohlers Report 2006.
 Stratasys owns the rapid prototyping process known